siorai/RubyResumeApp/README.md

 # RubyResumeApp
-App for building and printing Resumes to the terminal
+App for building and printing Resumes to the terminal by importing JSON data